Biman Bangladesh Airlines Flight 060: Aircraft involved

 The accident aircraft held the registration number S2-AGQ.

-The aircraft was delivered to Smart Aviation Company in 2011 and was leased to Biman Bangladesh Airlines as a new aircraft in April 2015.
+The aircraft was delivered to Smart Aviation Company in 2011 with registration SU-SMH and was leased to Biman Bangladesh Airlines in April 2015.

 Incident

 In the early afternoon of May 8, 2019, at around 15:15 local time, Biman Bangladesh Airlines Flight 060 took off from Dhaka on a scheduled passenger flight to Yangon in Myanmar.
-At the time of the accident, a thunderstorm was present and the weather was very poor.
+At the time of the accident, there was a thunderstorm in the area and the weather was very poor.

-When the aircraft rolled out for landing, for unknown circumstances it deviated from its course and veered off the 2.1-mile long runway into the grass next to it.
+When the aircraft rolled out for landing, for unknown reasons it deviated from its course and veered off the 2.1-mile long runway into the grass next to it.
 The impact caused the aircraft to snap into three sections just behind the forward passenger door and the rear service door.
 The undercarriage collapsed and the right-wing was substantially damaged at the base.

 The plane sustained serious damage and was declared a hull loss, but no fire broke out, and there were no fatalities.
 However, 20 passengers and crew were reported injured.